Christux/Yearbook/README.md

 ## Development Status :

 Depreciated, must be uptated to be complient with the last Wordpress API.
-Installation works, but the display is buggy.
+Installation works, url rewriting does not, please set simple permalink in admin panel.